nvonpentz/go-blockchain/README.md

 From Node3, enter `getconns`.
 It will ask Node2 for its connections, and connect to those that it isn't connected with already (ie Node1).
 Enter `node` to see the connections, and you will see that it is connected to both Node2 and Node1.

 ### Start Mining
-To start mining, after you have booted up the node, simpy enter `mine`, and your node will begin mining blocks, and send them to the network when they are mined.
+To start mining, after you have booted up the node, simpy enter `mine`, and your node will begin mining blocks and send them to the network when they are mined.
 Nodes will automatically validate blocks/blockchains which are sent to them.

 ## Summary / Walkthrough